GarrettBrown-dev/EauClairesHairSalon/README.md

   * Ensure Garrett_Brown.sql was downloaded
   * Create an appsettings.json file
   * add localhost port, database name (garrett_brown) and your mysql password.
+  * Run dotnet restore and dotnet build.
+  * Dotnet run and navigate to your localhost, and enjoy!

 * Download option
   * Download files from GitHub repository by click Code and Download Zip